schaafcl/CYBR8470-Final-Project/README.md

 - As a **USER**, I want to be able to retrieve public API information about a particular recipe and its ingredients, so that I can see nutritional and other related information about recipes and ingredients.
     - Given that I allow the app to make external API requests outside my internal network.

+- As an **ADMINISTRATOR**, I want to be able to create an administrator superuser account, so that I can manage various aspects of the application via the djano administrator dashboard.
+    - Given that I follow the steps in "Getting Started" to create a superuser

 # **MISUSE SCENARIOS**
 The current plans for this application don't involve exposing the application outside of the internal network.
 Given that fact, mis-use stories revolve around malicious insider misuse, or accidental misuse